Duck family (Disney)

 The Duck family is a fictional family of cartoon ducks related to Disney character Donald Duck.
 The family is also related to the Coot, Goose, and Gander families, as well as the Scottish Clan McDuck.
-Besides Donald, the best-known members of the Duck family are Huey, Dewey, and Louie, Donald's three triplet nephews.
+Besides Donald, the best-known members of the Duck family are Huey, Dewey, and Louie, Donald's triplet nephews.

-Members of the Duck family appear most extensively in Donald Duck comic stories (although some have made animated appearances).
+Members of the Duck family appear most extensively in Donald Duck comics (although some have made animated appearances).
 In 1993, American comics author Don Rosa published a Duck Family Tree that established the characters' relationships in his stories.
 He also created a fictional timeline for when certain characters were born (All birth/death dates given below are Rosa's).
 Other comics authors both before and after have shown variations in the family.

 Development

 In the early 1950s Carl Barks was in his second decade of creating comic book stories starring Donald Duck and his various relatives.
-He had personally created several of the latter, Scrooge McDuck (Donald's uncle) and Gladstone Gander (Donald's cousin) being the most notable among them.
+He had personally created several of the latter, such as Scrooge McDuck (Donald's uncle) and Gladstone Gander (Donald's cousin).
 To better define their relations, Barks created a family tree, wherein he added several previously unknown relatives to fill in the gaps.
 Barks never intended to publish this family tree and created it only for personal reference.

 The first public attempt at a coherent biography of the Ducks was published in 1974.
 An Informal Biography of Scrooge McDuck by science fiction author Jack Chalker used names and events in the Barks stories (and a very few non-Barks ones) to create a life story for Scrooge.
 It provided the basis for a Scrooge McDuck biography included in The People's Almanac.

-By 1978, the Duck family was ingrained sufficiently in popular culture that a character in the movie Corvette Summer quips "Just call me Gladstone Duck" after being lucky.

 In 1981, Barks was well into his retirement, but his stories remained popular and had gained him unexpected fame.
 He had given several interviews and answered questions about his personal views on the characters and their stories.
 Among other subjects, Barks described his early version of the family tree.
 Rough sketches of the tree were published in a number of fanzines and were appreciated by fans for the authoritative background information this provided.
 At this point, Mark Worden decided to create a drawing of Barks' Duck Family Tree, including portraits of the characters mentioned.
 Otherwise, Worden made few changes, most notably adding Daisy Duck as Donald's main love interest.
 His illustrated version of the tree was first published in several fanzines and later in The Carl Barks Library.